EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 Signs of disease in dairy cattle:

-REPORT SICK BIRDS, LIVESTOCK
+REPORT SICK BIRDS AND LIVESTOCK

 VIEW UPPER MIDWEST CONTACT INFO